-JADENU® (deferasirox) tablets and JADENU® Sprinkle (deferasirox) granules are indicated for the treatment of chronic iron overload due to blood transfusions (transfusional hemosiderosis) in patients 2 years of age and older.
+JADENU® (deferasirox) tablets for oral use and JADENU® Sprinkle (deferasirox) granules are indicated for the treatment of chronic iron overload due to blood transfusions (transfusional hemosiderosis) in patients 2 years of age and older.

 IMPORTANT SAFETY INFORMATION for JADENU® (deferasirox) tablets and JADENU® Sprinkle (deferasirox) granules